uf-mil/mil/docs/navigator/lessons22.md

   preparing for RobotX 2022, we had several branches for testing new features.
-  Some of the branches had branched off of other branches, which branched off of other branches, etc. By the end, many of the branches had diverged severely from `master` and other members could not find which branch was actually being used.
+  Some of the branches had branched off of other branches, which branched off of other branches, etc. By the end, many of the branches had diverged significantly from `master` and other members could not find which branch was actually being used.
 By encouraging a quick merge back into `master`, we can ship features more quickly, make development more transparent and accessible, and reduce the number of random branches.